KernFerm/BubblesTheDev-WebBrowser/README.md

 * keep more browser behavior local and inspectable
 * give users better visibility into performance, stability, and diagnostics

-## 🆕 What's New In 1.1.10
+## 🆕 What's New In 1.1.15

-* Added an `AI & Diagnostics` panel
-* Added a `Refresh Status` button under the `AI & Diagnostics` panel title for a fresh live status check
-* Added profile-isolated local AI memory with encrypted persistence for standard profiles
-* Added non-persistent AI memory handling for incognito sessions
-* Added offline local summarization and isolated AI runtime analysis
-* Added current-session health monitoring for browser load and stability
-* Added automatic session-only AI health recovery reset behavior
-* Added opt-in privacy-safe diagnostics preview, manual send, test send, and optional severe-event reporting
-* Reduced background monitoring overhead so status checks and Task Manager updates stay lighter during normal browsing
-* Improved the installer finish flow so the completion experience is clearer and easier for end users to follow
+* Added a broader `Accessibility` panel with clearer reading, focus, contrast, motion, and recovery controls
+* Added `Reader mode`, `Read aloud`, `Selection Tools`, `Reading ruler`, `Focus mode`, and `Simplified browser UI`
+* Added persistent local accessibility settings that automatically apply on startup
+* Improved installer registration so installs can show up in managed update flows sooner
+* Reduced startup blocking so the browser window opens sooner while slower background work continues after launch
+* Updated bundled `ffmpeg.exe` and `ffprobe.exe` to the `8.1.1` essentials build pair
+* Refined the Music window so it opens faster while the music library scan continues in the background
+* Kept the earlier local AI, diagnostics, and privacy-safe reporting controls in place

-In practical terms, this release is focused on making the browser more transparent and more resilient.
-Local AI features stay on-device by default, diagnostics remain user-controlled, and the current-session health model is meant to help users understand what the browser is doing during heavier workloads.
+In practical terms, this release is focused on making the browser easier to use, faster to open, and more polished for everyday use while keeping the existing local-first privacy model in place.

 ## 🧰 Main Features